Dorian Thompson-Robinson: 2020 season

 Thompson-Robinson was once again named the starting quarterback for the 2020 season, which was delayed and shortened by the COVID-19 pandemic.
 In a season-opening 48–42 loss at Colorado, Thompson-Robinson completed 20 of 40 passes for 303 yards and four passing touchdowns and one interception.
 He also rushed for 109 yards, which included a 65-yard touchdown run in the third quarter.
 Thompson-Robinson's performance in the Colorado game made him the first Bruin ever to pass for 300 yards and run for 100 yards in a game.

 Statistically, Thompson-Robinson saw a significant improvement over his sophomore season.
 He completed 65.2 percent of his passes for 12 touchdowns and four interceptions, and he also ran for 306 yards and three touchdowns.
 In the Bruins' December 12 matchup with No. 15 USC, Thompson-Robinson completed 83.3 percent of his passes for 364 passing yards, four touchdowns, and two interceptions.
 He also ran for 50 yards against the Trojans.
 He was named second-team All-Pac-12.

 2021 season

 On December 21, 2020, Thompson-Robinson announced on Twitter that he would return to UCLA for the 2021 season.
 He again earned second-team all-conference honors from Pac-12 coaches, finishing with 2,409 yards passing and 21 passing touchdowns, which ranked second in the conference.
 He was named first-team All-Pac-12 by the Associated Press.

 2022 season

-On January 10, 2022, Thompson-Robinson announced on Twitter that he would return for a fifth season.
+On January 10, 2022, Thompson-Robinson announced that he would return for a fifth season.
 The NCAA had granted all 2020 fall athletes an additional year of eligibility as a result of the COVID-19 pandemic.

-In Thompson-Robinson's season debut against Bowling Green, he completed 32 of 43 passes for 298 yards, two touchdowns, and one interception.
+In the 2022 season opener against Bowling Green, he completed 32 of 43 passes for 298 yards, two touchdowns, and one interception.
 In the same game, he also rushed for 87 yards and two touchdowns, one of which was a 68-yard touchdown run in the first quarter.